 Do you experience fears?
-Do you know what you do with those fears?
+Or, do you know what you do with those fears?
 Do you embrace them?
 Ride their waves?
 Push through?
 Get stuck?
 Deny them?
-Do you get paralyzed by some of your fears?
+Or, do you get paralyzed by some of your fears?

 When you can harness the energy of fear, you transform that energy into action.
 It’s remarkable what happens when you connect with your sense of agency by facing something that scares you.

 The question is: how can you learn to attune to your fears in a safe, healthy way?

 Fear can be tricky.
 While some fears are real, other fears are irrational.
 Sometimes fears operate in your conscious or preconscious mind, and you’re generally aware of them.
 Those are the fears that you can feel and understand (at least to some extent).
 They’re attached to a story that you can remember and describe.